Introduction to Networks

 Clustering and Path Length: Small Worlds

-So, based on this model, we might assume that the average path length between two people in a large social network is going to be quite large.
+Real-world social networks are highly clustered.
+Based on this model, we might assume that the average path length between two people in a large social network is going to be quite large.
+Is this really true?

-Is this true?
-If you choose two people at random from the population of the United States (say), is the shortest path length between them long?
+If you choose two people at random from the population of the United States, is the shortest path length between them long?

 In 1967 the social psychologist Stanley Milgram set out to empirically answer this question.